RubyLichtenstein/Domain-Layer-Modeling/README.md

-# Domain Modeling
-Domain layer design with RxJava Kotlin and Kategory.
+# Domain layer design with RxJava Kotlin and Kategory.

-## Kotlin project demonstrate modeling use cases with Rx and error system with Kategory
+I'ev desided to make this project becouse of 2 reasonse

+1. Show complete abstraction to domain use cases with all the rx reacitve type
+2. Show better error system in the rx stream and to use of power kotlin pattern matching to handle error states

 #### Why Domain Driven Design - Clean Architecture?

+Its greate posts and project out theare

+1.
+2.

+I'am not foucusing of clean arch
+But a few points

 * Keeping the code clean with Single Responsibly Principle
 * Isolation between the layers domain, data and presentation.